Francis Olympic Field: Notable events

+On June 1, 1915, Jackson Scholz of Soldan High School, in the St. Louis high school interscholastic meet, broke the meet record in the 100-yard dash.
+It was the first noteworthy win in a legendary career.
+At the University of Missouri, he became the fastest collegian in the country.
+He competed in three Olympics (1920, '24, '28), winning two gold medals and a silver.
+He was portrayed in the Oscar-winning film Chariots of Fire.

 Francis Olympic Field is an annual host for the American Cancer Society's Relay for Life event.

 The adjacent Francis Gymnasium has hosted four U.S. presidential debates in 1992, 2000, 2004, and 2016 and the vice-presidential debate in 2008.

 During the 1984 and 1996 Olympic Torch relays, the Olympic Flame passed by Francis Olympic Field on its way to the site of the Olympic Games.

 Francis Olympic Field hosted the 1986 AAU/USA National Junior Olympic Games, the first and second National Senior Olympic Games, and the 1985 NCAA Division III National Men's Soccer Championship.

 In July 1994, Francis Olympic Field served as a centerpiece for the U.S. Olympic Festival as 3,000 athletes were housed on the campus for the country's top amateur sporting events.

 The stadium was used by the St. Louis Stars soccer team from 1969 to 1970 and from 1975 to 1977, before their 1978 move to Anaheim, California, where they became the California Surf.